 The Order alleges violations of PCAOB Rule 3500T which requires audit firms to “maintain integrity when performing any professional service in connection with the preparation or issuance of any audit report.”
 In resolving the matter, the Commission considered the fact that the audit firm reported the matters, initiated an investigation of the professional testing matter and its cooperation.

 KPMG also agreed to implement a series of undertakings which included a review of its quality controls relevant to ethics and integrity, filing a report with the Commission, the delivery of a report from a Special Committee conducting an investigation and the retention of an independent consultant.

-To resolve the proceedings, Respondents each consented to the entry of a cease and desist order based on the section cited in the Order.
-In addition, Mr. Tapscott will pay a penalty of $25,000.
+In resolving this matter KPMG consented to the entry of a cease and desist order based on the PCAOB Rule cited above and to a censure.
+The firm also agreed to pay a penalty of $50 million.

 FCPA Institute: On June 20 and 21, 2019, Professor Mike Koehler will conduct the FCPA Institute at the Offices of Dorsey & Whitney LLP in Minneapolis, Minnesota.
 The Institute provides a unique learning experience for those seeking to elevate their knowledge of the Foreign Corrupt Practices Act.
 Professor Koehler is one of the foremost scholars on the FCPA and conducts an interesting and most informative program.
 The program is live in Minneapolis and also webcast.
 You can obtain more information about the program and register here.